Fast Transport on Request: new alternative intercity transport

 A-segment - typically consists of trips during rush hours.

-B-segment - covers daily trips on popular traj
+B-segment - covers daily trips on popular trajectories

 C-segment - typically lies on nightly trips.